jasmine/jasmine-ajax/README.markdown

 [![Build Status](https://travis-ci.org/jasmine/jasmine-ajax.png?branch=master)](https://travis-ci.org/jasmine/jasmine-ajax)
 [![Code Climate](https://codeclimate.com/github/jasmine/jasmine-ajax/badges/gpa.svg)](https://codeclimate.com/github/jasmine/jasmine-ajax)

-If you are using the updated version of this library, there is some additional documentation located at [jasmine.github.io](http://jasmine.github.io/2.0/ajax.html) that is up-to-date.
+If you are using the updated version of this library, there is some additional documentation located at [jasmine.github.io](http://jasmine.github.io/edge/ajax.html) that is up-to-date.

-This branch is now version 2.0, if you need jasmine-ajax for Jasmine 1.3.x please use the [1.3.1 release](https://github.com/jasmine/jasmine-ajax/releases/tag/v1.3.1)

 jasmine-ajax - Faking Ajax responses in your Jasmine suite.
 ============